wildtechgarden/server-alpine-linux-docs4web/src/verify-downloaded-install-media/_index.md

 You should grab the appropriate install media as well as sha256 and GnuPG signatures for that media.

-**NOTE**: For up-to-date links/version you should [use the official download page](view-source:https://www.alpinelinux.org/downloads/), Raspberry Pi table.
+**NOTE**: For up-to-date links/version you should [use the official download page](view-source:https://www.alpinelinux.org/downloads/) download table appropriate for your device.

 ## Verify the tarball has the expected contents